 They've had good nights individually this year.
 They joined forces in a big way Tuesday.

-Ryan tied a career high with 11 points, including three 3-pointers, while Lesure scored at least 10 for the fourth time
+Ryan tied a career high with 11 points, including three 3-pointers, while Lesure scored at least 10 for the fourth time this season.
+It was the first time this year they've both scored in double digits in the same game.

 To make it even more impressive, it was the first postseason game for each of them.